dwyl/learn-flutter/Flutter_TDD_Architecture_Course_notes.md

   }
 }
 ```
-Then we created another `fixture` with the name `trivia_cached.json`.
-With the code.
+Create another file called `fixtures/trivia_cached.json` and paste the following code in it:

 ```dart
 {